wp-plugins/xo10-woocommerce-categories-widget/readme.txt

 2. Widget display (depends on your theme)
 3. Change of positions to post counts, text, image. (display will depend on theme)

 == Changelog ==

+= 1.2 =
+* Code is updated to work properly with WooCommerce 2.3.x.

 = 1.1 =
 * Feature: Category name and thumbnail positions can be switched.
 As requested by *marco*.